Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 - You unconsciously want to befriend people who are attracted to you - Some bitter men believe every woman who has guy friends secretly does it because she's egotistical and gets off on being surrounded by a collection of fawning admirers.
 That's not true obviously.
 Most women really just want genuine male friendships.
 However, a small portion do have more ego-stroking motivations, and sometimes don't realize it until they look back on their friendships years later.

-What you can if you a guy friend has feelings for you
+What you can do if you a guy friend has feelings for you

 Using the suggestions above won't filter out every guy who wants to date you, but it should make it more likely you'll get into platonic relationships where everyone is on the same page.
 What do you do when a guy friend does show he has feelings for you?
 Again, there's no way to have make it work out every time, but here are some options for navigating that situation: